Belgian Congo in World War II: Uranium

 Uranium-235 was mined in the Congo at Shinkolobwe in Katanga before the war by the UMHK for export to Belgium.
 It was originally used by the medical industry—for radium production—and for colouring ceramics.
 Scientists in Europe later discovered that enriched uranium could be used in the production of a supposed atomic bomb.

-When physicist Albert Einstein wrote U.S. President Franklin D. Roosevelt to warn him of the possibility of a German atomic bomb program, he advised him that the Congo was a main source of the mineral.
+The physicists Leo Szilard and Albert Einstein sent U.S. President Franklin D. Roosevelt the Einstein–Szilard letter to warn him of the possibility of a German atomic bomb program and advised him that the Congo was a main source of the mineral.

 Uranium extracted from the disused Shinkolobwe mine ultimately proved instrumental in the development of an atomic bomb during the Allied Manhattan Project.
 The director of UMHK, Edgar Sengier, secretly dispatched half of its uranium stock to New York in 1940; in September 1942, he sold it to the United States Army.

 Sengier himself moved to New York, from where he directed the UMHK's operations for the rest of the war.

-The U.S. government sent soldiers from the Army Corps of Engineers to Shinkolobwe in 1942 to restore the mine and improve its transport links by renovating the local aerodromes and port facilities.
+The Roosevelt government sent soldiers from the Army Corps of Engineers to Shinkolobwe in 1942 to restore the mine and improve its transport links by renovating the local aerodromes and port facilities.
 In September 1944 the Belgian government reached an agreement with the United Kingdom and the United States, whereby it would sell only those two countries the Congolese uranium at a fixed price.

-That year the Americans acquired a further 1720 LT of Uranium ore from the newly reopened mine.
+That year the US government acquired a further 1720 LT of uranium ore from the newly reopened mine.

 The mine was mostly staffed by Congolese, who laboured in unhealthy conditions.